 If you don’t know where to start, use these thought-provoking conversation starters for couples.

 6. Learn how to adjust to each other and married life.

 Adjusting to marriage won’t be easy for every couple.

-For example, adjusting to living in together in the same house, your new name change, sharing household responsibilities, etc. can be a challenging time for couples.
+For example, adjusting to living in together in the same house, your new name change, sharing household responsibilities, combining finances, etc. can be a challenging time for couples.

 If you are having difficulty adjusting to married life, read some of the articles here.

 You can’t have a healthy marriage without trust.

 Trusting your spouse is very critical to succeed as a married couple.
 Take the time to build, maintain and create boundaries for both of you and your marriage that will encourage the growth of trust and safety.

 8. Choose a theme for your family.